Sexual slavery: Americas

-The San Francisco Chronicle reported in 2006 that in the 21st century, women, mostly from South America, Southeast Asia, Eastern Europe and the former Soviet Union, are trafficked into the United States for the purposes of sexual slavery.
+The San Francisco Chronicle reported in 2006 that in the 21st century, women, mostly from South America, Southeast Asia, and the former Soviet Union, are trafficked into the United States for the purposes of sexual slavery.
 A 2006 ABC News story stated that, contrary to existing misconceptions, American citizens may also be coerced into sex slavery.

+The San Francisco Gate reported that San Francisco is one of the centers of sexual slavery in the United States.
+Most of the victims trafficked in San Francisco are women from East Asia, with women of Korean descent being particularly over-represented among the victims.
+There is extremely high demand for women of East Asian descent in the sex industry in the United States.
+In one case, all 100 women detained at a massage parlor in San Francisco were Korean.
+According to San Francisco police, the number of Asian massage parlors in San Francisco increased by 100% between 2004 and 2006, owing to the extreme profitability of the industry.
+The report described a sense of urgency among San Francisco authorities regarding the widespread trafficking of East Asian immigrant women.

 In 2001 the United States State Department estimated that 50,000 to 100,000 women and girls are trafficked each year into the United States.
 In 2003, the State Department report estimated that a total of 18,000 to 20,000 individuals were trafficked into the United States for either forced labor or sexual exploitation.
 The June 2004 report estimated the total trafficked annually at between 14,500 and 17,500.
 The Bush administration set up 42 Justice Department task forces and spent more than $150 million on attempts to reduce human trafficking.
 However, in the seven years since the law was passed, the administration has identified only 1,362 victims of human trafficking brought into the United States since 2000, nowhere near the 50,000 or more per year the government had estimated.

 The Girl's Education & Mentoring Services (GEMS), an organization based in New York, claims that the majority of girls in the sex trade were abused as children.
 Poverty and a lack of education play major roles in the lives of many women in the sex industry.